Summary and Setup

 1. It comes with pandoc pre-installed.

-2. Works consistently across all major platforms.
+2. It works consistently across all major platforms.

-4. Convenient keyboard shortcuts to preview lessons.
+4. There are convenient keyboard shortcuts to preview lessons.

 5. On Windows, it will automatically detect your R installation without you needing to edit your PATH.